Wired Connection Klipper Configuration

 Creating hex file out/klipper.bin

-- With the AirClick powered off, press the BOOT of the STM32 and connect the burning port of the STM32 to the host computer through the Type-C.
+- With the AirClick powered off, press and hold the STM32's BOOT pin and connect the STM32's programming port to the host computer via Type-C

 -